BrassGoggledCoders/Steamcraft2/README.md

 * seanvanpelt2: alpha/beta tester
 * The People of the Brass Blocks server: ideas/motivations
 * ClockwerkKaiser: Chief Motivator! :P
+* Some textures are edited versions of textures from the Painterly Pack

 _Ex-Coders:_
 * Surseance: ex-leader(ish), programmer; speciality: uhhh...